mikic202/Path_finder/README.md

 This algorith was fully created by me and is using recursion to find path.
 I is relly slow in large mazes and that because it's recursive.
 <h3>Sample</h3>
 This is sample alogorith which is one of the most popular algorithms.
 It is much faster than recursive one because it only uses loops.
 I took the discription of this algorithm for wekipedia.
+<h2 style="text-align: center;">General Thoughts</h2>
+This was a fast project and I definetly need to add some things like selection of the starting and finishing point from the menu and how much filling the maze has.
+This thing can only be done from the conde at the moment.
+I would also change some desing.